-This month, construction has begun on Santee’s Castlerock Community.
+This month, construction has begun on Santee’s Castlerock Community (Update: Now called Weston).
 This area is just next to my home.
 I am just walking distance away, and I wanted the opportunity to photograph the hills above Santee before they were carved and changed forever.
 Continue reading

 Ban Plastic Shopping Bags

 I have used my last plastic shopping bag.
 As 2016 approaches, one of my goals is to stop using or allowing retailers to use plastic shopping bags for my groceries and items.

 The Hundred Billion Dollar Boondoggle

 Right now, Californians are well on their way to making a huge mistake.
 The Los Angeles to San Francisco high-speed rail line indeeds sounds great on paper.
 The idea that in just a few hours, you can head from the South to the Bay Area with stops in the Central Valley, sounds appealing.
 Yet, time after time, history shows us that this expensive mass-transit project will not work.

 Originally supposed to be a $5 billion dollar project and ended up over $20 billion dollars.
 If you think California has an accurate idea on the final costs of building this project, then I have some beachfront land to sell you in Bakersfield.

 Will there be enough people using high speed rail to pay it’s own way, or will taxpayers indefinitely be subsidizing it similar to Amtrak?
 Will the rates be affordable enough to justify a train ride and eliminating one vehicle on the road?